-Also potentially energy boosting are the B vitamins in Athletic Greens.
-B vitamins can help energy production at the cellular level.
-Does this mean you'll feel a noticeable increase in energy?
-Nope - unless you were a little deficient in the vitamins to begin with.
+There are several ingredients in Athletic Greens that may contribute towards its energy boosting claims.
+It contains several B vitamins, which do help energy production at a cellular level.
+This doesn't necessarily mean that you'll feel a noticeable increase in energy - not unless you were deficient to begin with.

 Does Athletic Greens help with recovery and immune support?

 So does Athletic Greens help promote muscle recovery and immune support?
-I mean, it's likely not going to detract, but there are other foods and supplements that would be more beneficial.
-And more affordable, too.
+It may have some benefit, and it's likely not going to detract for most folks, but there are other foods and supplements that would be more beneficial (and more affordable, too).